BenJourdan/Extended-Student-Robotics-Simulator/README.md

 Coding the robot:

 Refer to https://www.studentrobotics.org/docs/ for information on the default objects and methods.
-The files in the folder ben provide extra functionality.
+The files in the folder robot/ben provide extra functionality.
 To use them import them into your file.
 See main.py as an example.